 Tasks can vary depending on the position and the area of activity.
 As a rule, event managers take on conceptual and planning tasks, e.g. designing an event's program in terms of content, drawing up schedules, calculating costs, dealing with the legal framework and permits for the event, marketing, managing external service providers (such as event technicians and caterers), tailoring the event to the client's wishes, coordinating the execution of the event on site, taking on set-up activities, briefing event staff, reacting to problems during the event, evaluating the overall process, etc.

 A successful event is only possible with thorough preparation.
 That is why event managers put a lot of time and effort into the planning and conception phase.
 The event itself can be considered the fruit of their labor.

 In the event management sector, there is a need for organizational talents who can keep a cool head and keep track of things in stressful situations.
 Anyone who feels comfortable as a host/hostess when entertaining guests will be a good fit for this occupational field.
 Event management also isn’t a one (wo)man show.
 Teamwork is key, which is why event managers should be able to delegate, but also to lend a hand.
-Irregular working hours are not unusual for those working as in this field.
+Irregular working hours are not unusual for those working in this field.
 Depending on the project/event, some phases will be more and some less intense.
-When dealing with external service providers and clients, it is also important to have strong communication skills and an obliging demeanor.
+When dealing with external service providers and clients, it is also important to have strong communication skills and an engaging demeanor.